CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 * What is most important to you?
 * How many employees?
+* What is the potential size of employees in a decade?
 * How are employees paid?
 * Do they use direct deposit?
 * Do you have hourly or salaried workers?